Mastering $display in Verilog: Effective Debugging and Display Control Techniques

 1. Introduction: The Importance and Purpose of “display” in Verilog

-In Verilog, the $display system task is a tool used to “display” the internal state of a program during simulation.
-Similar to C’s printf, it can output signals, variable values, and strings to the terminal or console.
-It plays a central role in debugging and verifying circuit behavior.
+In Verilog, $display is a system task used as a tool to “display” the internal state of a design during simulation.
+Similar to C’s printf, it lets you output signals, variable values, and strings to a terminal or console—playing a central role in debugging and functional verification.

-• Improved debugging efficiency: In complex circuit designs, visualizing internal signals is critical.
-With $display, you can quickly check values of interest during simulation.
+• Improved debugging efficiency: In complex circuit designs, visualizing whether internal signals are functioning correctly is critical.
+By using $display, you can instantly check the values of signals of interest during simulation.

-• Useful for documentation: When sharing design intent or behavior with other engineers, annotated display logs improve code readability and understanding.
+• Useful for documentation as well: When conveying design intent or operational rules to other engineers, inserting annotated display logs can enhance code understanding.

-1. Basic syntax and usage: A clear introduction to $display syntax and examples.
+1. Basic syntax and usage: A careful introduction to the fundamental syntax and usage of $display.

-2. Comparison with other system tasks: Organizing differences between $write, $strobe, and $monitor.
+2. Comparison with other system tasks: We will organize the differences among display-related tasks such as $write, $strobe, and $monitor.

-3. Format specifiers and advanced techniques: How to use %d, %b, %h, %s, and more.
+3. Format specifiers and advanced usage techniques: Use of format specifiers like %d, %b, %h, %s, and special display techniques will be introduced.

-With this structure, both beginners and intermediate learners can understand and apply $display effectively.
-Each section includes examples and diagrams for clarity.
+With this structure, both beginners and intermediate users can properly understand $display in Verilog and apply it in practice.
+In each section that follows, we will proceed clearly using examples and diagrams whenever possible.

-2. Basics of $display: Syntax, Usage, and Caveats
+2. Basics of $display: Syntax, Use-Cases, and Precautions

-• Arguments: Signals or variables to be output in the specified format.
+• Arguments: List signal names or variables to output in the corresponding format.

 Example: Displaying clock count and signal values